6 Traditional Vietnamese Cultural Values to Know About

 A beautiful Vietnamese family | ©3005398/pixabay

-With the old sense, children have the responsibility to nurture their old parents.
-Therefore, living with or near their parents’ house is a desire of most people to be able to take care of their father and mother.
+In the old sense, children are responsible for nurturing their old parents.
+Therefore, most people desire to live with or near their parents’ house so that they can take care of their father and mother.

-Also, in the past, plenty of people left their jobs or high-ranked positions far away, just to live in their hometown.
-Thus, the traditional Vietnamese family has formed a communal way of life, three or four generations living together.
+Also, in the past, many people left their jobs or high-ranked positions far away to live in their hometowns.
+Thus, the traditional Vietnamese family has formed a communal way of life, with three or four generations living together.

-Although nuclear families have been developed in recent years, you can still see many traditional families in this country.
+Although nuclear families have developed recently, many traditional families remain in this country.

 Nowadays, the sense of living with or near their parents has changed.
 Lots of young people are free to travel, looking for their own sky to have the opportunity to develop their talents and careers.
-However, the awareness of caring parents is still a strong influence in each person’s life.
+However, the awareness of caring parents still strongly influences each person’s life.

 Filial piety is at the forefront of Vietnamese morality.
 Everyone thinks that if a person is not good with parents, that one cannot be kind to anybody.

-Filial piety to parents, in addition to maintaining respect, is the way to not let them upset.
-Children must think of ways to have a suitable career and get success to satisfy the wishes of their parents, and not do bad things with family and society.
+In addition to maintaining respect, filial piety toward parents is the way to avoid causing them upset.
+Children must think of ways to have a suitable career and success to satisfy their parent’s wishes and not do bad things to their family and society.

-Thus, the traditional family values have contributed to making the Vietnamese culture more colorful and enduring.
+Thus, the traditional family values have made the Vietnamese culture more colorful and enduring.

 When you have the opportunity to travel to Vietnam, take a little time to visit a few traditional families to understand more about the cultural beauty of families in Vietnam.